Identifying and Exploiting Structure in Robot Co-Design: Analyzing Co-Design Landscapes

 \subsection{Identifying Task-Relevant Dimensions Using Gradients}

-The co-design space is high-dimensional, and the dimensions along which the quality varies might not align with the ambient space.
+The co-design space is high-dimensional, and the dimensions along which the quality primarily varies might not align with the ambient space.
 Therefore, we cannot rely solely on landscape plots to identify these task-relevant dimensions.
-To uncover them, we leverage the gradient $\nabla f(x)$ of the quality function $f(x)$ with respect to the co-design parameters $x \in \mathbb{R}^m$.
-While $\nabla f(x)$ quantifies the direction of the steepest change in quality at a point, it doesn't provide enough information about the regional variability.
-To capture regional variability, we sample gradients at $N$ points, $x_1, \ldots, x_N$, and approximate the uncentered $m \times m$ covariance $C$:
+To uncover them, we leverage the gradient $\nabla f(x)$ of the quality function $f(x)$ with respect to the co-design parameters $x~\in~\mathbb{R}^n$.
+While $\nabla f(x)$ quantifies the direction of the steepest change in quality at a point, it doesn't provide information about regional variability.
+To capture this, we sample gradients at $N$ points, $x_1, \ldots, x_N$, and approximate the uncentered $n \times n$ covariance $C$:

 Since $C$ is symmetric and positive semidefinite, it admits the real eigenvalue decomposition,